 August 2021: New York Gaming Commission publishes a list of applicants that have applied for a sports betting license.

-State Budget Director Robert Mujica who has said the plan is estimated to bring in $500 million annually once fully operational.
+State Budget Director Robert Mujica stated that the plan is estimated to bring in $500 million annually once fully operational.

 Located in Bridgeport, NY, the smoke-free, 65,000 square foot gaming and dining facility features a modern Las Vegas-style gaming floor with nearly 500 popular slot machines and 20 classic table games, including electronic Roulette and Big-Six.